China's hottest grandpa?

 In a society where most people retire between 50 and 60 years of age, Wang Deshun is an anomaly, and plans to work as long as he is alive.
 Next year, he'll walk one of the runways at Milan Fashion Week.

-"I don't have a plan," Wang says confidently.
-"I have always done whatever comes to my mind, and I will simply forge ahead," he adds.
+"I don't have a plan," Wang says.
+"I have always done whatever comes to my mind, and I will simply forge ahead."